freadam/better-auth-nextjs/RAEADME.md

 ## Contributing

-Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details.
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.